-Second, the system used to administer the tax does not need to directly distinguish between the reasons for charging higher rates.
-It simply asks whether the higher rates applies.
-It’s not possible to directly identify these elements within the data, although we can do something here, as explained later.
+Secondly, the system used to administer the tax does not need to directly distinguish between the reasons for charging higher rates.
+It simply asks whether the higher rates apply.
+It’s not currently possible to directly identify these elements within the data, although we can do something here, as explained later.

-Third, the point made earlier that these statistics only apply to change in a given year - and may not be representative of all property in the area - is pertinent, for 2 reasons:
+Thirdly, the fact that these statistics only apply to changes each year - and may not be representative of all properties in the area - is pertinent, for 2 reasons:

-- only a relatively small share of residential properties (less than 5%) change hands each year, and with only 3 years’ worth of data so far, it is unknown whether higher rates properties transact more often than other residential transactions.
-If that is the case, it is unlikely that conclusions drawn from that higher rates data can be reliably applied to the entire stock of property in a given area
+- only a relatively small share of residential properties (less than 5%) changes hands each year, and with only 4 years’ worth of data so far, it is unknown whether higher rates properties transact more often than other residential transactions.
+If that’s the case, it’s unlikely that conclusions drawn from that higher rates data can be reliably applied to the entire stock of property in each area

-- we cannot routinely tell whether properties were already in one of the categories to which higher rates applies before the transaction.
-As such, it’s not possible to argue that transactions in a given year change the ownership profile over the stock of property.
+- we cannot routinely tell whether properties were already in one of the categories to which higher rates apply before the transaction.
+As such, it’s not possible to say that transactions in a year changed the ownership profile of the property stock of an area.
 For example, a transaction may already be a holiday home sold to a person who will again use it as a holiday home, or sold from one buy-to-let landlord to another

-Finally, when considering breakdowns of higher rates transactions, there will inevitably be some averaging out within different geographical areas.
-For example, when looking at local authority data, there will be areas where the categories above apply to differing degrees, and the effect of any single factor may be reduced across the entirety of the local authority.
-However, it’s worth noting that some parts of Wales are likely to have relatively high concentrations of more than one factor (e.g. those with both student populations and popular tourism locations).
+And finally, when considering breakdowns of higher rates transactions, some will inevitably be averaged out within different geographical areas.
+For example, when looking at local authority data, there will be areas where the categories described above apply to differing degrees, and the effect of any single factor may be reduced across the entirety of the local authority.
+However, it’s worth noting that some parts of Wales are likely to have relatively high concentrations of more than one factor.
+For example, those with both student populations and popular tourist locations.

 Using the data accurately: advice

-Any use of these statistics should reflect the fact we are referring to ‘in-year’ transactions of properties and not the total stock of properties, as well as being clear about what is included.
-Ideally, the data should be combined with other information- for example, knowledge of the private rented sector market in an area.
-Referring to both data sets will create a more complete picture than using our LTT data in isolation.
+Any use of these statistics should reflect the fact we’re referring to ‘in-year’ transactions of properties and not the total stock of properties, as well as being clear about what’s included.
+Ideally, the data should be combined with other information.
+For example, knowledge of the private rented sector market in an area.
+Referring to both data sets will create a clearer picture than using our LTT data in isolation.

-If the LTT data are being used in isolation, however, we’d advise that this is done with careful consideration of the information we publish.
-One thing we know already is that most of the higher rates transactions fall into the “bought for use other than as a main residence by the owner” category, whether bought by an individual or a company.
+If the LTT data are being used in isolation, however, we’d advise that this be done carefully considering the information we publish.
+We know already that most of the higher rate transactions fall into the ‘bought for use other than as a main residence by the owner’ category, whether bought by an individual or a company.

 How to express the statistics: examples